Tomev/qcflow/docs/source/tracking/server.rst

       client.logParam(run.getRunId(), "a", "1")

 .. note::
-    On Databricks, the experiment name passed to mlflow_set_experiment must be a valid path in the workspace e.g. ``/Workspace/Users/mlflow-experiments/my-experiment``
+    On Databricks, the experiment name passed to qcflow_set_experiment must be a valid path in the workspace e.g. ``/Workspace/Users/qcflow-experiments/my-experiment``

 .. _configure-server:

 Configure Server
 ================
 This section describes how to configure the tracking server for some common use cases.
-Please run ``mlflow server --help`` for the full list of command line options.
+Please run ``qcflow server --help`` for the full list of command line options.

 Backend Store
 -------------